JohnnyLdeAlba/agartha-flash/README.md

 # Why was this Abandoned?

-I loved Action Script and felt Flash as a platform was a great choice.
-Unfortunatly I didn't my research when I designed this engine: Adobe had just announced they'll be discontinuing Flash.
-Today there is no way to run it at all, except through legacy means.
+I loved ActionScript and I felt Flash as a platform was a great.
+Unfortunatly I didn't do my research when I designed this engine: Adobe at the time had just announced they'll be discontinuing Flash.
+Today there is no way to run it at all except through legacy means.

 # Known Issues